 In the dawn of a new year, many people are crafting their New Years’ Resolutions.
 “Read more” is a popular resolution, and for a good reason!
 It’s no secret that reading is good for you.
 But how exactly does reading improve your life?
-And why should you make it a priority in 2015?
+And why should you make it a priority this year?
 I’m so glad you asked!

 “Reading is to the mind what exercise is to the body.”
 Joseph Addison penned this quote roughly 300 years ago, before modern science and research equipment could back up his claim.
 Today, however, scientific studies show that reading does make you smarter.
 Reading a novel, for example, increases the blood flow and improves connectivity in the brain.

 Have you ever solved a case in a mystery book before you read the conclusion or predicted a turn of events in a novel?
 Your analytical thinking was stimulated merely from reading.
 Reading helps you detect patterns, solve problems, and assimilate new information as if you were living in the characters’ shoes.

 When you read, your brain absorbs good writing techniques and vocabulary.
 In your own writing, you will unconsciously copy the writing styles of books that held your attention.
 Reading also enhances your vocabulary and spelling.
 New words appear in their natural context and you can deduce meaning from the surrounding words, while visually imprinting their spelling for accurate recall.

 Because reading increases your vocabulary and your knowledge of how to correctly use new words, reading helps you clearly articulate what you want to say.
 The knowledge you gain from reading also gives you lots to talk about with others.
 I love talking to people - especially little kids - who read a lot.
 Their conversation tends to be deep, and it makes me grin when little ones use fancy words they found in a book.